jaksonlabs/jakson/book/carbonspec/latest/src/update-spec/revision-control.md

 ## Stringified Commit Hash

-The base 16 (hex) value string_buffer of a commit hash value with exactly 16 letters without any leading prefix.
+The base 16 (hex) value string of a commit hash value with exactly 16 letters without any leading prefix.

-Example base 10 commit hash `2072006001577230657` is printed to string_buffer as `1cc13e7b007d0141`.
+Example base 10 commit hash `2072006001577230657` is printed to string as `1cc13e7b007d0141`.

 ## Initial Commit Hash